singularityhub/container-tree/paper/paper.md

 However, despite this growing popularity, the actual study of containers, including inheritance structures, packaging, and filesystems, is a new problem that has not been addressed.
 Arguably, a reason for this lack of study comes down to missing software that can represent such structures.
 While container registries exist like Docker [@Merkel2014-da] Hub, Quay.io, and Singularity Hub [@Sochat2017-ud], their search functionality is limited in the detail they are able to provide, and their purpose is not to directly serve scientific pursuit.
 Here I present software, [Container Tree](https://singularityhub.github.io/container-tree/) that provides data structures well suited to directly study the inheritance, packaging, and filesystems of containers.
+Complete documentation and code is available [@container-tree].

 ## Container File Trees